WanyuGroup/CVPR2026-MMCP-GEN/README.md

 This repository provides a multimodal conditional training framework for protein sequence generation.
-It focuses on reusable **MMCP (Multi-Modal Conditional Prompting)** modules and an end-to-end training template.
+It focuses on reusable **MMCP-GEN** modules and an end-to-end training template.

 ---